SysMedOs/LipidLynxX/README.md

       `LipidMatch`, `LipidPro`, `LipidSearch`, `Lipostar`, `LIQUID`, `LPPtiger`, `MetFrag`, `MS-DIAL`, `MZmine2`

 - Common abbreviations (customizable):
-  -  Abbreviations such as DHA, PAPE, PLPC, POPNC .etc are also included as `defined alias`. detailed settings can be found in `lynx\configurations\defined_alias.json`
+  -  Abbreviations such as DHA, PAPE, PLPC, PONPC .etc are also included as `defined alias`. detailed settings can be found in `lynx\configurations\defined_alias.json`

 **If your database / program is not included in the list above**, you can test if any of the configuration files located in `lynx\configurations\rules\input` would fit to your database / program.